 Palliser produces an annual report on its ongoing literacy effort.
 This report, "Leadership in Literacy," is widely distributed by mail and electronically to Palliser stakeholders.
 You can download a PDF copy here.

 Palliser Regional Schools continues its focus on literacy as a key to student success in school and in life.

-In 2015-2016, Palliser has one full-time literacy coach working with teachers across the division to improve support for student literacy skills at every grade level and in all subject matter.
+In 2016-2017, Palliser has one full-time literacy specialist working with teachers across the division to improve support for student literacy skills at every grade level and in all subject matter.